petterstahle/posydon-web/README.md

 # posydon-web

 Welcome to the Posydon-Web-app project.
-See https://posydon-web.readthedocs.io/en/latest/ for documentation on how to set up django and a description of the overall functionnalities.
+See https://posydon-web.readthedocs.io/en/latest/ for documentation on how to set up the Django server and a description of the overall functionnalities of the app.